 Hundreds of learners have benefited from the hard work that SAVTE has accomplished over the years.

-SAVTE has grown since then, both in experience and reputation, to become the leading association in Sheffield, vigorously recruiting (volunteer) tutors from across the city to teach to an ever increasing wider range of learners in their homes or accessible community settings..
+SAVTE has grown since then, both in experience and reputation, to become the leading association in Sheffield, vigorously recruiting volunteers from across the city to support an ever-increasing wider range of learners in their homes or accessible community settings.

-The Rt Hon. the Lord Blunkett, is currently the Patron of SAVTE.
+The Rt Hon.
+Lord Blunkett, is the Patron of SAVTE.